• Home

 That Council discuss with the relevant summer users, the local football Clubs, Association and Football NSW if it is feasible to extend the Winter soccer season until after the long weekend in October 2024 due to inclement weather.

-That a report be provided to Council as soon as practicable with the
+That a report be provided to Council as soon as practicable with the outcome of the request to extend the football season.

 That should a City of Ryde event be cancelled, prior to the commencement of the event, due to adverse weather conditions, Council will refund stall holders and food trucks their application fee.

-That the relevant application forms and agreements be amended immediately
+That the relevant application forms and agreements be amended immediately to reflect this.

 That Council investigate the refund policies associated with the fees and charges for the closure of sportsgrounds due to inclement weather with neighbouring Councils.